Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Variational empirical Bayes

 \section{Variational empirical Bayes}

-For our goal of estimating $\theta$, the natural strategy is to maximize the marginal likelihood $m_\theta(y)$ (see \eqref{eq:marginal}) with respect to $\theta$.
-We first define some transformations of the data $(X, y)$, which will be useful in simplifying $m_{\theta}(y)$. \begin{defi}[Transformed variables] Define $p$-dimensional vectors $w = (w_1, \ldots, w_p)$ and $d=(d_1,\ldots,d_p)$ as follows:
+To estimate the prior parameter $\theta$, we maximize a variational lower bound of the marginal log-likelihood $\log m_{\theta}(y)$.
+We first define some transformations of the data $(X, y)$, which will be useful in simplifying this quantity. \begin{defi}[Transformed variables] Define $p$-dimensional vectors $w = (w_1, \ldots, w_p)$ and $d=(d_1,\ldots,d_p)$ as follows:

 Also, let $A_p \in \RR^{p\times p}$ be the off-diagonal part of the matrix $-\sigma^{-2} X^\top X$ (with diagonal entries set to zero), that is

 \end{defi}

 As $d$ and $A_p$ respectively denote the diagonal and off-diagonal parts of $\sigma^{-2} X^\top X$, we can write